uv-cpp/s3client/doc/docs/s3-actions.md

 # S3 Actions

-The library includes high level actions such as *donwload to file* and some of the default S3 Actions listed here:
+The library includes high level actions such as *parallel download/upload to/from file* and some of the default S3 Actions listed below.

-Future actions will be implemented as free functions accepting an `S3Api` context.
+Future actions might be implemented as free functions accepting an `S3Api` context.
 It is already possible to implement all the available actions using the current methods and functions; see `doc/docs/custom_requests.markdown`.